chris-weinberger/week1-project-template/src/README.md

    sure you're in the repository root directory (where the `pyproject.toml` file lives) and run the following command:
    `pip install -e .`

+command used to get the features file: python src/get_features.py derivatives/features.csv -a aparc -m GrayVol